Chemoembolization With or Without Sorafenib Tosylate in Treating Patients With Liver Cancer That Cannot Be Removed by Surgery

 - Patients must have a life expectancy of at least 3 months

-- Patients must not have other uncontrolled intercurrent illnesses excluding HBV or HCV,including, but not limited to: uncontrolled hypertension, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia or psychiatric illness/addictive disorders that would limit compliance with study requirements
+- Other uncontrolled intercurrent illnesses excluding HBV or HCV, including, but not limited to: uncontrolled hypertension, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia or psychiatric illness/addictive disorders that would limit compliance with study requirements

 - Uncontrolled hypertension is defined as optimally treated baseline blood pressure that exceeds 150/90 mm Hg